Esinko/AstroneerRconClient/README.md

 Please note, that some features of rcon that are yet to be implemented in AstroLauncher's api, will of course not be usable.

 # Errors-and-bugs
 Error handling is very important.
-In this libary all errors are handeled with the "error" event.
+In this library all errors are handled with the "error" event.
 If this event has no listeners, the error will be thrown in to global scope.
 <br>
 If you encounter any bugs, or anything unexpected.
 Don't hesitate to create a <a href="https://github.com/Esinko/AstroneerRconClient/issues/new">new issue</a>.